YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 ``YDB_MAX_IDENT`` — The maximum space in bytes required to store a complete variable name, not including the preceding caret for a global variable.
-Therefore, when allocating space for a string to hold a global variable name, add 1 for the caret, and when allocating space for a string to hold an extended global reference, add 3 (the caret and two "|" characters) as well as the maximum path for a global directory file, or for a variable that holds the maximum path.
+Therefore, when allocating space for a string to hold a global variable name, add 1 for the caret.

-``YDB_MAXKCKTIME`` — The maximum value in microseconds that an application can instruct libyottab to wait until the process is able to acquire locks it needs before timing out.
-This value is guaranteed to be no less than 2\ :superscript:`32`\ -1.
+``YDB_MAX_LOCKTIME`` — The maximum value in microseconds that an application can instruct libyottab to wait until the process is able to acquire locks it needs before timing out.

 ``YDB_MAX_STR`` — The maximum length of a string (or blob) in bytes.
 A caller to ``ydb_get()`` that provides a buffer of